oracle-quickstart/oci-datastax/multi-region/README.md

 # oracle-bmc-terraform-dse [Multiple BMC regions mapping to DSE Datacenters]
 Oracle Bare Metal Cloud Services Terraform-based provisioning for DataStax Enterprise (DSE)

-This asset creates a virtual cloud network with a route table, Internet Gateway, Security Lists, 3 subnets on different availability domains (ADs) for the DataStax Enterprise cluster nodes using NVMe SSDs as data disks and DataStax Enterprise OpsCenter.
+This asset creates a virtual cloud network with a route table, Internet Gateway, Security Lists, 3 subnets on different availability domains (ADs) for the DataStax Enterprise cluster nodes using NVMe SSDs as data disks and DataStax Enterprise OpsCenter in BMC Phoenix region.
+Additionally, it creates the same assets in BMC Ashburn region instead of creating a DataStax Enterprise OpsCenter but connecting to the DataStax Enterprise OpsCenter instance in BMC Phoenix region.

 ### Disclaimer
 The use of this repo is intended for development purpose only.
 Usage of this repo is solely at user’s own risks.
 There is no SLAs around any issues posted on this repo.
 Internal prioritization of repo issues will be processed by the owners of this repo periodically.
 There is no association with any technical support subscription from DataStax.